cran/hdme/README.md

   - Matrix Uncertainty Lasso for Generalized Linear Models (Sorensen et al. (2018))
   - Generalized Dantzig Selector (James and Radchenko (2009))

+## Contributions

+Contributions to `hdme` are very welcome.
+If you have a question or suspect you have found a bug, please [open an Issue](https://github.com/osorensen/hdme/issues).
+Code contribution by pull requests are also appreciated.

 ## References